Oblomov/xdpi/README.md

 You will need a compiler supporting C99, and development files for Xlib, the XRANDR and Xinerama extensions, xcb, xcb-xrandr and xcb-xinerama.

+## Why both Xlib and xcb?

+Mostly, because I wanted to have a look at xcb and how different it was from Xlib.
+My usage is probably imperfect, but it does show how much more complex fully taking advantage of the asynchronous nature of the X11 protocol (which is what xcb is all about) is.